sahyam2019/oub-remix/README.md

     And after that, then you pointed your fingers at us for getting your account deleted?
     I will be rolling on the floor laughing at you.
-    No presonal support will be provided.
-If you need help ask in support group mentioned below.
+    No personal support will be provided/I won't spoonfeed.
+If you need help ask in support group mentioned below or ask your friend.
+    Open issues if you think there's a bug/problem.
+    Open pr if you think you can improve the existing code.
+    #stayremixed
 /**
 ```